moreheadm/moreheadm.github.io/about.md

 I was instrumental in founding, not failing school, and creating [this](https://moreheadm.github.io) website and a resume.

-This is my first attempt at website.
+This is my first attempt at a website.
 It is made using Jekyll and hosted with Github.
 More about Jekyll at [jekyllrb.com](https://jekyllrb.com/).
 You can see the source for the website [here](https://github.com/moreheadm/moreheadm.github.io).